CdcEta/HyDet-main/README.md

 The taxonomy metadata is stored in `projects/HyDet/resources/<dataset>_hier/`.
 Text embeddings can be regenerated with the preparation utilities in `projects/HyDet/tools/` after placing the required text encoder assets in your local environment.

-## Notes

-- Internal taxonomy nodes are used only for training constraints and analysis; final detections are leaf categories.
-- Runtime outputs, datasets, generated embeddings, and result files are intentionally kept outside the source package.